jonatas1n/vuejs-challenge-1-boilerplate/README.md

 ## Requirements

-The data source should be <https://pokeapi.co/>, a free and open source read-only REST API that provides all of the data needed to complete this challenge.
+The data source should be <https://pokeapi.co/>, a free and open source read-only REST API that provides all of the data and images needed to complete this challenge.
 No authentication/authorization required!

 ### 1. Pokémon List